uttkarsh123-shiv/SoundNest/README.md

 ## 🔍 Website Preview

-You can explore Chatterly live by visiting the website:
+You can explore Podcastr live by visiting the website:

 [**Podcastr - Preview the App**](https://podcastr-two-rho.vercel.app/)